Efter stormen: Release and reception

 The album was preceded by the release of its only commercial single, "Efter stormen".
-The song became her first top ten hit in her home country, peaking at number seven on the Swedish Singles Chart, and at number two on the Swedish Airplay Chart.
+The song became her first top ten hit in her home country, peaking at number seven on the Swedish Singles Chart, and at number two on the Swedish-language-songs-only Airplay Chart.
 The album was a commercial success upon release on 12 October 1987, debuting at number three on the Swedish Albums Chart before peaking at number one for two consecutive weeks.
 It sold over 50,000 copies within a month of release, and was promoted with a concert tour of Sweden, which ran for 33 sold-out performances between October and December.
 By the end of 1987, the album was certified platinum by the Swedish Recording Industry Association, denoting shipments of over 100,000 units.
 The record won Best Swedish Album at the 1987 Rockbjörnen awards, where Fredriksson was also awarded Best Swedish Female.
 At the beginning of 1988, "Bara för en dag" became a top ten hit on the Swedish Airplay Chart, and Fredriksson was nominated in the Pop/Rock—Female category at the 1988 Grammis Awards, the Swedish equivalent of the Grammy Awards.